Removing Stains from a Mattress

 Yes, a vacuum!
 You can use a vacuum cleaner with a hose and appropriate attachment and go over the mattress fabric really quickly.
 Assuming you are doing routine cleaning and not dealing with a pesky stain, simply strip the bed and use the vacuum cleaner to get all loose materials off the mattress and out from under the bed.

 This will help remove dead skin, dust and debris that collects in the seams in your mattress.
 Another bonus of vacuuming is that it fluffs up your mattress allowing for a more comfortable night’s sleep.
-After I am done with the “top” of the mattress, I like to move it to the side and vacuum the top of the box spring.
+After I am done with the “top” of the mattress, I like to move it to the side and vacuum the top of the box spring with a handheld attachment.
 It is amazing how much dust and pet hair can accumulate.
-This is a good time to flip the mattress and vacuum the other side.
+This is a good time to flip the mattress and vacuum the other side (if you have a mattress that can be flipped that is).

 The entire area around the bed (including all cracks and crevasses) should be cleaned at the same time.
 This helps limit dust, pet hair and other things from migrating back into the bed.